auraoupa/grand-challenge-adastra-ORCA36/BATHYMETRY/README.md

 ### 3.6 Building the final bathymetry
 #### 3.6.1 solving the puzzle !
 #### 3.6.2 Manual check of the greenland coastline
+Again this task was realized with BMGTOOLS with caution, in particular for all the fjords.
+Good to notice that in BedMachine, there are many places where the depths is set to 1 meter, although nautical charts indicated soundings of several hundreds of meters...
+Those area will end up having the minimnum depth allowed in NEMO.
+When possible, in agreement with available nautical  charts, an effort has been made to represent the depths at fjord sills and ensure connexion with the deeper ocean.
+On the other hand it is very likely that depths assigned to ocean points in fjords are a bit arbitrary.
 #### 3.6.3 Manual check of critical depth : *eg:* Romanche Fracture zone, Gibbs Fracture zone, Vema Channel, etc...
 #### 3.6.4 Elimination of too small iceshelves
+For this purpose, two options were added in `cdfmkmask` from [CDFTOOLS](https://github.com/meom-group/CDFTOOLS.git), in order to build a mask representing clusters of values in a field, with a size (number of grid cells) or and area (area in km2 of the cluster) criteria.
+Using this enhancement, we were able to eliminate iceshelve whose area was less than 40 km^2, and correct the bathymetry to stay coherent.
 #### 3.6.5 Final build !